msychalice/leetcode/README.md

         set curNode = curNode.Right
 ```

+## 278. First Bad Version
+Typical binary search problem.
+If n is bad and n-1 is good, n is the first bad version.
+Use binary search to find the first bad version.
+A possible optimization is to store all intermediate return results of calling isBadVersion Api.

 ## 322. Coin Change
 This is a typical task that can use the result of smaller scale task.
 Note that when get a new solution, need to compare to the existing solution, only update it if the new one is smaller.